-Being able to track experiments progress, compare experiments, and based on that send experiments to execution on remote machines (that also builds the environment themselves) has tremendous benefits in terms of visibility and ease of integration.
+Being able to track experiment progress and compare experiments, and based on that send experiments to execution on remote machines (that also build the environment themselves) has tremendous benefits in terms of visibility and ease of integration.

-Being able to have visibility into your pipeline, while using experiments already defined in the platform enables users to have a clearer picture of what's the status of the pipeline and makes it easier to start using pipelines earlier in the process by simplifying chaining tasks.
+Being able to have visibility in your pipeline, while using experiments already defined in the platform enables users to have a clearer picture of the pipeline's status and makes it easier to start using pipelines earlier in the process by simplifying chaining tasks.

 Managing datasets with the same tools and APIs that manage the experiments also lowers the barrier of entry into experiment and data provenance.